wcarc-on/wcarc-site/minutes/minutes202101.md

 No report.

 ### Show and Tell/ Announcements
-- Various news were briefly discussed, some regarding the US FCC vs. the amateur radio service.
+- Various news items were briefly discussed, some regarding the US FCC vs. the amateur radio service.
 - There was an open discussion on working on the 23cm and 1.25m bands.

 ### Adjournment
-The President observed that there were no further business; the meeting was adjourned at 8:15 pm.
+The President observed that there was no further business; the meeting was adjourned at 8:15 pm.